PPLcoin2/PPLcoin/README.md

 IS 100% PEER TO PEER using no servers or websites.
 EVERYTHING (all files, etc) being on the DEVICE used by the user.

+HAS many levels of ENCRYPTION TECHNOLOGY including unreadable encrypted files and software files.
+YET, the code will prove that all encrypted files and software files being 100% legitimate.

 A Peer to Peer ( P2P) HashGraph BlockChain Crypto Currency.